David-Langat/Machine-Learning-at-Scale/README.md

 *   **Text Analytics and NLP:**
     *   An end-to-end text classification pipeline for categorizing news articles.
     *   Advanced text preprocessing using Weka's `StringToWordVector` filter, incorporating **TF-IDF transformations**, **stemming**, and **stopword removal** to build a robust feature set.

+## Detailed Analysis Results

+For a comprehensive overview of the experimental results, performance metrics, and insights derived from each data mining task, please refer to the [Detailed Analysis Results](analysis_results.md) document.

 ## Tasks Implemented